 - Noodle Incident: Why Chester loses it when he sees bubbles is never explained, only that it involved a kid who blew bubbles on the school bus he used to ride.

 - Overly Long Gag: The "Calls from Gamers" episode of the game review series ends with Sifl and Olly singing "OMEGA", a music track from a fictional video game called "Galaxy Star Universe".
 The song is insanely repetitive and goes on for 7 whole minutes.

-- Parody Names: Deuce Loosely's name is a play on Ace Frehley — This made more sense in the character's first appearance, where he crashed the show by posing as a rejected KISS member.
+- Parody Names: Deuce Loosely's name is a play on Ace Frehley (and possibly also a reference to the KISS song "Deuce") — This made more sense in the character's first appearance, where he crashed the show by posing as a rejected KISS member.

 - The Power of Rock

 - Real After All: During one "Precious Roy" segment, Olly claims to have power over lightning, Sifl disparages this until Olly actually fries one of the callers.
 Sifl is appropriately horrified.

 - Really Gets Around: The aptly-named Sex Girl.
 About the only person who can't score with her is Olly.
 Amazing, considering the quality of his pick-up lines:Olly: Baby, everything I'm about to do to you, I learned at SeaWorld.Sex Girl: What!?

 - Red Oni, Blue Oni: Sifl is Blue, Olly is...
 VERY Red.

 - Running Gag: The Precious Roy segments are filled with the same jokes, including the "Sold" counter running down instead of up, and Precious Roy's shouted non-sequiturs, followed by his catchphrase, "Suckers!"